Percy Ellsworth

-Percy Daniel Ellsworth III (born October 19, 1974 in Drewryville, Virginia) is a retired former American football safety in the National Football League for the New York Giants and the Cleveland Browns.
-Ellsworth joined the Giants as an undrafted free agent in 1996 after playing college football at the University of Virginia.
-He was teammates with Tiki Barber at both Virginia and with the Giants.
+Percy Daniel Ellsworth III (born October 19, 1974) is an American former professional football player who was a safety in the National Football League (NFL) for the New York Giants and Cleveland Browns.
+Ellsworth played college football for the Virginia Cavaliers before joining the Giants as an undrafted free agent in 1996.
+He was teammates with Tiki Barber with both Virginia and New York.
 Ellsworth attended Southampton High School in Courtland, Virginia, where he was a Super Prep All-American as a senior.
 He was the NFC Defensive Player of the Week for week 16 of the 1998 NFL season.